jacobdotcosta/kcp/README.md

 ```bash
 ./kcp.sh syncer -w my-org -c cluster1 -r ingresses.networking.k8s.io,services
 ```
-If the deployment succeeds, then you will be able to see these messages logged if you execute the end to end scenario `./scenario-3.sh`
+If the deployment succeeds, then you will be able to see these messages logged if you execute the end to end scenario `hostname_ip=<IP> ./scenario-3.sh`
 ```text
 NOTE: >> k create deployment quarkus --image=quay.io/rhdevelopers/quarkus-demo:v1
 deployment.apps/quarkus created
 service/quarkus created
 ingress.networking.k8s.io/quarkus created
 ```
-And next, if you have passed to the script the IP address of the VM running the physical cluster, then you should be able to consume the service using this URL
+And next, if you have passed to the script the IP address of the VM running the physical cluster, then you should be able to consume the ingress route using the URL
 ```text
 curl http://quarkus.<IP>.sslip.io/
 ```